DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 -------------------------------------------------------------------------------

 Graveyard's desert.
-In previous world, Kay were scouting this place together with Saki and Ashlan for year and a half.
+In previous world, Kai were scouting this place together with Saki and Ashlan for year and a half.

 "First time I'm coming here alone"

-Kay looked up from his armoured car.
+Kai looked up from his armoured car.
 Among winds with sands were standing black pyramid.

 "Demons occupied Urza's capital and placed patrols all over the place..."